-We’ve known for a long time that sleep is important for learning.
+We’ve known about the sleep learning connection for a long time.
 As we sleep, the brain remains active, working to reinforce and consolidate the learning that we have done throughout the day.
 And studies have shown that even a relatively brief nap following a period of learning can significantly improve recall of what we learned.

-While sleep is essential for supporting learning throughout our lives, three studies released over the past year highlight the especially critical role it plays in the developing brains of children.
+While sleep is essential for supporting learning throughout our lives, three recent studies highlight the especially critical role it plays in the developing brains of children.
 If you have young children in your life, you’ll want to tune into these.
 Here’s the quick rundown:

 The work of a research team at University of Colorado at Boulder suggests that sleep is essential for strengthening connections across the hemispheres of our brains as we mature.

 The researchers used electroencephalograms, or EEGs, to track the brain activity of eight kids as they slept.
 Readings were taking multiple times at ages 2,3, and 5 for each child with the goal of seeing how brain activity differed when the kids slept and how their brain activity changed over time.

 The results?
 The researchers found that connections in the brain generally became stronger during sleep as the children aged.
 They also found that the strength of the connections between the left and right hemispheres increased by as much as 20 percent over a night’s sleep.
 The findings suggest that much of the alteration of our brains that occurs as we mature may be dependent upon sleep.